 contract law, insurance, rules, default, mandatory

 Baker, Tom and Logue, Kyle D., "Mandatory Rules and Default Rules in Insurance Contracts" (2015).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 582.